abelsj60/lexical-401/lined-code-node/v1/README.md

 At present, Markdown shortcuts can't be turned off inside the `LinedCodeNode`.

 I am actively working on the problem.
-I currently have a pull request open to address the issue: https://github.com/facebook/lexical/pull/3898, but have not yet found an accord with core.
+I currently have a pull request open to address the issue: https://github.com/facebook/lexical/pull/3898.

 I have left the `canBeTransformed` method — formerly `canBeMarkdown` — in the `LinedCodeNode` for now.
 If you want, you could follow the PR and patch its two updates into your Lexical installation in order to fix the problem right now: